-In this section we describe theoretical methods of protection against SPIT, how far are effective is a topic of wide discussion.
+In the following subsections we describe theoretical methods of protection against SPIT, how far are effective is a topic of wide discussion.

-A. Buddylist/Whitelist
+3.1 Buddylist/Whitelist

 Every subscriber has a list of subscribers.
 Those who are not on the list cannot initiate a call.
 The problem arises when the subscribers that are not on the list are regular callers and we would like to speak to them.
 To allow the calls from subscribers who are not on the whitelist is helpful to access a 'web of trust'.
 Each subscriber grants his trust to several other subscribers.